malaviya-parth/TOC/03_Turing Machine/07_ProbsRedsRice/02_typesOfProblems.md

   - Compliment of Regularity of CFL
   - It is Undecidable

-16. Givne TM accept non-empty language?
+16. Given TM accept non-empty language?
   - Compliment of emptiness of RE
   - Undecidable